Krita is licensed under the GNU General Public License (GPL), version 3. This license gives you the following rights:

 Krita does not need internet to function properly.
 Only if you enable the Recent New feature in the startup screen will Krita use the internet to download the news.
 Downloading the recent news will not lead to any tracking.

-If Krita is installed using Steam or the Windows Store, those stores will use the internet to check for updates.
+If Krita is installed using Steam or the Microsoft Store, those stores will use the internet to check for updates.

 Your Operating System might track your usage of Krita: Windows registers every executable you run with Microsoft.
 We do have access to the statistics, but there is nothing that can be tracked down to any individual user.

-Krita as sold in the Windows Store and on Steam is also licensed under the GNU Public License version 3.
-Krita has a price the Windows Store and Steam: the income pays for development.
+Krita as sold in the Microsoft Store and on Steam is also licensed under the GNU Public License version 3.
+Krita has a price the Microsoft Store and Steam: the income pays for development.